 It’s hard to not fall in love with Vietnam.
 From the amazing street foods and beautiful landscapes to the once-in-a-lifetime opportunity to live in Ho Chi Minh City, Vietnam will always have a special place in our hearts.

 Whenever we have a free weekend, we love exploring the various areas of Vietnam including the hidden gems and offbeat places.
-Since many of the smaller cities and islands don’t get as much recognition, we’re excited to share with you our favorite off the beaten track destinations in Vietnam.
+Since many of the smaller cities and Vietnam islands don’t get as much recognition, we’re excited to share with you our favorite off the beaten track destinations in Vietnam.

 While this list isn’t comprehensive, we’re continuing to visit as many places as possible.
-So far we’ve explored Central and South Vietnam locations and we’ll head back to Northern Vietnam soon!
-(We went to North Vietnam with on a family trip a few years ago but things do change.)
+So far we’ve explored Central Vietnam and South Vietnam locations and we’ll head back to Northern Vietnam soon!
+(We went to North Vietnam on a family trip a few years ago but things do change.)
 We’ll continue to add to this list of places that are deemed worthy to visit.

-Now, let’s check out these 7 underrated and off the beaten track in Vietnam.
+Now, let’s check out these 15 underrated and off the beaten track places in Vietnam.